ClokTen/Telegram-Airdrop-Bot/README.md

-# Clokten Telegram Airdrop Bot
+# ClokTen Telegram Airdrop Bot

 This Telegram bot collects wallet addresses from users in my Clokten Telegram channel and allows you to export the collected addresses to a CSV file.